minetest/minetest.github.io/app-privacy-policy.md

 * Minetest version
 * Platform, OS, device, etc

-ContentDB will know which packages you view and/or download.

 ### How it is used

 HTTP requests are logged to aid with debugging, development, and aggregated